TOP | 1-10 | 11-20 | 21-30 | 31-40 | 41-50 | 51-60 | 61-70 | 71-80 | 81-90 | 91-100

 29. Kokoroate ni Ora ba ya ora mu Hatsushimo no Oki madowase ru Shiragiku no hana / Oshiko Uchino Mitsune / Genre: autumn

-I'm wondering if I could pick the white chrysanthemun by guesswork.
-The first frost of the year has turned the view white, so it is hard to tell them apart snow...
+I'm wondering if I could pick the white chrysanthemun carefully.
+The first frost of the year has turned the view white and it is hard to tell them apart.

 30. Ariake no Tsurenaku mie shi Wakare yori Akatsuki bakari Uki mono wa nashi / Mibu no Tadamine / Genre: love